The Childcare Bill 2016 is a Government commitment to offer working families up to 30 hours' free childcare per week for 3 and 4 year olds.

 Over the next year we will be talking to families, providers and other local authorities across the country to discuss how the offer can best meet the needs of working families and how we can work with providers to develop a best practice approach.

-Many details of the offer to increase free childcare will not be available until after the findings of the consultation have been published.
+Many details of the offer to increase free childcare will not be available until new Statutory Guidance is confirmed by the DfE.
 We will publish more as information is released.

 The following details are based on our current understanding: